zulip/zulip/docs/production/deployment.md

 to affect other disk I/O, and have an SSD which is good at parallel random reads.

+#### `missing_dictionaries`

+If set to a true value during initial database creation, uses PostgreSQL's standard `pg_catalog.english` text search configuration, rather than Zulip's improved set of stopwords.
+Has no effect after initial database construction.

 #### `ssl_ca_file`

 Set to the path to the PEM-encoded certificate authority used to